Should I Replace My 30-Year-Old Furnace?

 Maybe the old system used home heating oil as the fuel, but you’d like to switch to cleaner, cheaper natural gas.
 A new unit should focus on greater energy efficiency.
 A more efficient model may cost more upfront but can save money on heating costs in the long run.

 But what will it cost to replace that furnace?
 It depends on what type of energy source you are using.
-Here is a breakdown of the average costs for replacing a furnace.
-Prices will vary from region to region, so when the time comes be sure to get a few quotes for the most accurate numbers where you live.
+Here is a breakdown of the average costs of replacing a furnace.

 If you are replacing an electric furnace or moving up from a heat pump to an electric furnace, you are lucky to be on the less expensive end of the furnace replacement spectrum.
 For just replacing the furnace itself, costs can run from $700 to $2,800.
 If you are installing a whole new system, it can run between $1,600 and $3,200.
-Handyman replaces a furnace filter with a clean one.
-Should you replace your 30-year-old furnace?

 The cost to replace a gas furnace can range anywhere from $2,000 to $6,500, depending on your home size and the manufacturer of the furnace.
 But for savings on your gas bill, it can be well worth the expense in the long run.
 If you are installing a whole new system including new ductwork, etc. you can expect to pay between $3,000 and $8,000.

 An oil furnace is one of the more expensive options.
 A simple replacement of the furnace unit itself will run between $1,800 – $5,000.
-If you are replacing ductwork and doing a completely new install (say moving from radiant heat to forced air) the cost can run from $5,000 to $9,000.
+If you are replacing ductwork and doing a completely new install (say moving from radiant heat to forced air heating) the cost can run from $5,000 to $9,000.

 Other Considerations